 TAKING NECESSARY ACTION ON FOOD POLICY

 The good news is that the problem is preventable.
-We are supporting the enactment and evaluation of policy efforts that aim to reduce and prevent obesity in cities and countries around the world.
+We are supporting the enactment and evaluation of policy efforts that aim to move people toward healthier diets in cities and countries around the world.

 Building on our extensive experience in tobacco control, Bloomberg Philanthropies is playing a similar role by supporting civil society organizations and research institutions to promote policies that reduce consumer demand for unhealthy foods and beverages, improve the food environment, and make healthier choices easier for everyone.
 Based on the best-available evidence, policies that could have the most impact include:

 - Raising taxes on sugary beverages and junk food

 - Limiting children’s and adolescents’ exposure to unhealthy food and beverage marketing through comprehensive marketing bans

 - Promoting healthy food policies for the public sector, especially schools

 - Introducing understandable and informative front-of-package nutrition labels

 Bloomberg Philanthropies identifies governments and top research and advocacy organizations that have a demonstrated commitment to improving the food environment and augments their efforts through the provision of resources and technical assistance.
 Our locations of focus are Brazil, the Caribbean (Jamaica & Barbados), Colombia, Mexico, South Africa, and the United States.
 All of these countries have high rates of overweight and obese populations, and all are taking action.